copernicus-mogley/zkav.club/opportunities/README.md

 **Tools we like (not required)**

-Text-first workflows (docs/markdown/whatever the project uses), basic editing literacy, simple publishing/index workflows, and comfort working from transcripts.
+Text-first workflows (docs/markdown/whatever the project uses), spreadsheets, basic editing literacy, simple publishing/index workflows, and comfort working from transcripts.

 ### The Storyteller